leobix/adaptive_ensemble/README.md

 ## Methods benchmarked

 We evaluated the following ensembles on the same data:

-\begin{itemize}
-    \item \textit{Best Model in Hindsight}: we determine in hindsight what was the best ensemble member on the test data with respect to the MAPE and report its performance for all metrics.
+Best Model in Hindsight: we determine in hindsight what was the best ensemble member on the test data with respect to the MAPE and report its performance for all metrics.
 Notice that in real-time, it is impossible to know which model would be the best on the overall test set, which means the best model in hindsight is a competitive benchmark.

-    \item \textit{Ensemble Mean}: consists of weighing each model equally, predicting the average of all ensemble members at each time step.
+Ensemble Mean: consists of weighing each model equally, predicting the average of all ensemble members at each time step.

-    \item \textit{Exp3} \citep{bianchi}: under the multi-armed bandit setting, Exp3 weighs the different models to minimize the regret compared to the best model so far.
+Exp3: under the multi-armed bandit setting, Exp3 weighs the different models to minimize the regret compared to the best model so far.
 The update rule is given by:

+markdown
+Copy code
     \begin{align*}
     \boldsymbol{\beta}_{t+1}^i &= \exp\left(\frac{-\eta_t \cdot \operatorname{Regret}_t^i}{\sum_{i=1}^m \exp(-\eta\cdot \operatorname{Regret}_t^i)}\right),  \text{ with} \\ \quad \operatorname{Regret}_t^i &= \sum_{s=t-t_0}^{t}(y_s-X_s^i)^2, \quad \forall i\in[1,m], \ \text{and} \\
     \eta_t &= \sqrt{\frac{8\log(m)}{t_0}},
     \end{align*}
 where the window size $t_0$ considered to determine the regularized leader is tuned.

-    \item \textit{Passive-Aggressive} \citep{passive}, a well-known margin-based online learning algorithm that updates the weights of its linear model based on the following equation:
+Passive-Aggressive: a well-known margin-based online learning algorithm that updates the weights of its linear model based on the following equation: markdown
+Copy code
     \[\boldsymbol{\beta}_{t+1}=\boldsymbol{\beta}_{t}+\operatorname{sign}\left(y_{t}\mathbf{e}-\mathbf{X}_t^\top\boldsymbol{\beta}_{t}\right) \tau_{t} \mathbf{X}_{t}, \quad \tau_t = \frac{\max(0, |\mathbf{X}_t^\top\boldsymbol{\beta}_t  - y_t|-\epsilon)}{\|\mathbf{X}_t\|_2^2},\]
 where $\epsilon$ is a margin parameter to be tuned.

-    \item \textit{Ridge} \citep{ridge}: consists in learning the best linear combination of ensemble members by solving a ridge problem on the forecasts $\mathbf{X}_{t}$:
+Ridge: consists in learning the best linear combination of ensemble members by solving a ridge problem on the forecasts $\mathbf{X}_{t}$: markdown
+Copy code
     \begin{equation*}\label{main}
     \begin{array}{ll}
     \displaystyle \min _{\boldsymbol{\beta}} & \displaystyle \sum_{t=1}^{T}\left(y_{t}-\mathbf{X}_{t}^\top \boldsymbol{\beta}\right)^2+\lambda \|\boldsymbol{\beta}\|_2^2,\\

 \end{array}
 \end{equation*}
-which gives the closed-form solution:
-$\boldsymbol{\beta} = (\mathbf{X}\mathbf{X}^\top + \lambda \boldsymbol{I})^{-1}\mathbf{X}\mathbf{y}.$
+which gives the closed-form solution: $\boldsymbol{\beta} = (\mathbf{X}\mathbf{X}^\top + \lambda \boldsymbol{I})^{-1}\mathbf{X}\mathbf{y}$.

-\end{itemize}

 ## How to use the code: